Testicular Cancer Diagnosis and Treatment in Hartford, CT

-While the cause of testicular cancer is uncertain, there are several known risk factors that may include:
+While the cause of testicular cancer is uncertain, several known risk factors may include:

 • Family history of the disease